-A: The Six Nations Police Service only offer “ride along” that are relevant to a high school or post secondary course.
-The request must be made in writing, by the school.
+A: The Six Nations Police Service only offer “ride along” that are relevant to post secondary students pursuing a law enforcement career.
 Requests can be addressed to the Six Nations Police Community Service Section.

 How do I get a Criminal Records Check done?

 A: A Criminal Records Check Form must be completed by the requesting person and submitted to the Six Nations Police at the front reception area of the Six Nations Police Station.
 Criminal Record Check Forms are in hard copy only and only available at the Six Nations Police Station.
 Once the Criminal Records Check Form is completed it shall be submitted for processing by the Six Nations Police personnel.
 If you require the Vulnerable Sector (VS) Check you must provide a supporting letter from the agency requesting the VS check.
 A Criminal Records Check could take up to 10 business days to process.
 Once the Criminal Records Check is completed, the requesting person will receive a phone call from Six Nations Police personnel letting them know the Criminal Records Check is completed and is ready for pick-up at the Six Nations Police Station, Front Reception.
 The basic fee for a criminal records check is $30.00 (cash only).